tedklin/back-to-basics/02_pl-usage/java/exercises/src/tree/b_nontrivial/Q250_CountUnivalueSubtrees/notes.md

 **Memory:**

-Theta(N) in the worst-cases where
-- all subtrees are univalue and the set takes Theta(N) space.
-- OR the tree is a linked-list and the recursive call stack takes Theta(N) space.
+The set takes Theta(N) space in the worst case where all subtrees are univalue.
+The set takes Theta(1) space in the best case where subtrees are univalue.

+The recursive call stack takes Theta(H) space.
+H itself is Theta(N) in the worst case where the input tree is a linked-list.
+H itself is Theta(log N) in the best case where the input tree is fully balanced.

-Theta(log N) in the best-case where
+So overall Theta(N) in the worst-case and Theta(log N) in the best-case.
-- no subtrees are univalue and the set takes Theta(1) space.
-- AND the tree is fully balanced and the recursive call stack takes Theta(log N) space.

 ### ... solution